Wolf Pack and Eagles at 6 p.m.

 In five seasons he has posted a record of 89-75 and led the Pack to a pair of 20-win seasons.
 The 89 wins ranks eighth in school history and three wins would move him into sixth.
 Carter is just the second Nevada coach to post two 20-win seasons leading the Wolf Pack.
 The first was his predecessor, Mark Fox, who Carter was associate head coach for during Fox's five seasons.
 He is just 11 wins from becoming just the sixth coach in school history to record 100 career victories.

 In his first and third years, he guided the Pack to postseason play in the National Invitation Tournament.
 After capturing the 2012 Western Athletic Conference title, he was named the Don Haskins Western Athletic Conference Coach of the Year and received a five-year contract extension that runs through June 2017.

 The 2012-13 squad posted a 12-19 overall record and went 3-13 competing in the MW for the first time.
-Pack junior Deonte Burton was named the All-MW third team and received a roster invitation to compete for spot with Team USA this past summer.
+Burton was named the All-MW third team and received a roster invitation to compete for a spot on Team USA.

-Carter led the Wolf Pack to one of its most successful seasons in 2011-12 as Nevada went 28-7 overall record and won its sixth WAC regular season championship with a 13-1 mark.
+Carter led the Wolf Pack to one of its most successful seasons in 2011-12 as Nevada went 28-7 overall and won its sixth WAC regular season championship with a 13-1 mark.
 It was the fourth outright WAC title for Nevada.
 Nevada advanced to postseason for the ninth time in 10 years and the NIT for the second time in three years under Carter.
 The Pack posted a couple of NIT firsts, reaching the quarterfinals and winning a home game in the tournament, downing Bucknell 75-67.